hjdesulme/svelte-personal-website/README.md

 Prompts:

-Let's work on the content on the expanded Resume page.
-It should have a PDF document placed in its center that takes up most of the screen.
-If a user clicks it, the PDF opens up full screen like how it is on Google Drive or something (or whatever that PDF view is that lets users download or print the file).

 Let's work on the content on the expanded Blog page.
-I want to have the title of the blog
+I want to have the title of the blog, underneath the date of the blog.

 Let's work on the content on the expanded Projects page.